joeyRBH/ClinicalCanvasEHR/HIPAA_NOTICE_OF_PRIVACY_PRACTICES.md

 - We will make sure the person has this authority and can act for you before we take any action.

 ### 1.8 File a Complaint if You Feel Your Rights Are Violated
-- You can complain if you feel we have violated your rights by contacting us at [Your Email] or [Your Phone].
+- You can complain if you feel we have violated your rights by contacting us at admin@clinicalcanvas.com or 720-808-2150.
 - You can file a complaint with the U.S. Department of Health and Human Services Office for Civil Rights by sending a letter to 200 Independence Avenue, S.W., Washington, D.C.
 20201, calling 1-877-696-6775, or visiting www.hhs.gov/ocr/privacy/hipaa/complaints/.
 - We will not retaliate against you for filing a complaint.